Beinsezii/ss-compat-scripts/README.md

 # ss-compat-scripts
-Python scripts to automatically fix compatibiltiy issues with mods on unix OSes with case-sensitive filesystems (Linux/Steam Deck/Mac OSX)
+Python scripts to automatically fix compatibiltiy issues with Star Sector mods on unix OSes with case-sensitive filesystems (Linux/Steam Deck/Mac OSX)

 ## Usage
 Put the python file in your mod root directory and run it.
 Python is natively available on most systems.